clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

   * It features an automated scanner that periodically scans web applications for vulnerabilities, similar to how tools like Nessus perform automated infrastructure scanning.
   * Unlike the other editions, which allow manual attacks from a local machine, Burp Suite Enterprise resides on a server and constantly scans the target web applications for potential vulnerabilities.
 ## Features of Burp Suite Community Edition
-* Beyond the built-in features, the Java codebase of Burp Suite facilitates the development of extensions to enhance the framework's functionality.
-  * These extensions can be written in Java, Python (using the Java Jython interpreter), or Ruby (using the Java JRuby interpreter).
-* The Burp Suite Extender module allows for quick and easy loading of extensions into the framework, while the marketplace, known as the BApp Store, enables downloading of third-party modules.
-* While certain extensions may require a professional licence for integration, there are still a considerable number of extensions available for Burp Community.
-  * For instance, the Logger++ module can extend the built-in logging functionality of Burp Suite.
 ### Proxy
 * Enables interception and modification of requests and responses while interacting with web applications.
 ### Repeater